slatedocs/slate/source/includes/entities/medical_conditions/_clinical_concepts_search.md

   ]
 }
 ```
-MDLIVE offers the ability to search against medical conditions to be used for offering auto-complete suggestions as a patient is creating a medical condition.
+MDLIVE offers the ability to search against medical conditions to be used for offering auto-complete suggestions as a patient is creating an appointment or a medical condition.
 To search, make a request to:

 ### HTTP Request